Skip to main content

 • Key Rotation ∞ Are the encryption keys regularly rotated?
 Regularly changing keys limits the potential damage if a single key is ever compromised.
 The company should have a clear policy on key rotation frequency.

 A strong response would sound something like ∞ “We use a managed Key Management Service to generate, store, and rotate our encryption keys.
-Keys are stored in a Hardware Security Module, and access is restricted to a minimal set of automated systems and authorized engineers under a strict role-based policy.”
+Keys are stored in a Hardware Security Module, and access is restricted to a minimal set of automated systems and authorized engineers under a strict role-based access control policy.”

 Understanding a company’s key management is like asking not just if the vault is strong, but who holds the keys to it.